When you walk around any typical industrial site, you see all sorts of maintenance work going on.

 Let’s look at the most common in industry: mechanical, electrical, hot work, confined spaces, line breaks, and cranes.

 Mechanical Work is a very common safety permit to protect most maintenance and operation, employees.
 It allows for the isolation of machinery that can cause significant injuries from stored energy such as hydraulics, pneumatics, tensioners, and accumulators.
 It can also involve the purging of dangerous gases and liquids in process industry pipelines.
 These inherent risks can be very severe and highly likely in most asset-intensive industries.
+In some industries such as oil and gas, chemicals, paper, and steelmaking, you may find ATEX zones.
+This refers to areas of plant where explosive atmospheres can be caused by flammable gases, vapours, or combustible dusts.
+Here you must take extra precautions such as anti-static clothing, labelled zones, ATEX-rated electrical equipment, and spark-free tools.
 The initial risks – prior to Permit-to-Work and risk assessments – should be considered high when working around mechanical assets.
 Typical precautions taken to reduce the risks would be valve isolations, flange isolation with spades and plates, purging of pipelines, lock-out-tag-out (LOTO) procedures, and personal protective equipment (PPE).
 There will still be residual risks when performing the maintenance task, but these should be addressed in the safe working procedure and risk assessment.

 Replacing a failed motor where humidity has caused insulation failure is a simple example of where an electrical work permit is used.
 The motor has to be electrically isolated for the power supply cables to be removed.
 If the power is not isolated, then there is a very high risk of an accident.
 These types of permits are used to protect those working around electrical systems and devices such as distribution boards, isolators, switches, and busbars.
 Typical industrial voltages can range from 240 to 600 volts depending on the asset application and can seriously harm workers who come into contact with live cables.
 Industrial distribution voltage levels are in the kilovolts.